 In the Return Calculation, WGU returns the lesser of the amount of FSA funds the student does not earn or the amount of institutional charges incurred by the student for the payment period or term multiplied by the percentage of unearned funds.
 The University’s institutional charges include tuition and fees initially assessed for the entire payment period or term prior to the student’s withdrawal.
 Initial charges may only be adjusted by changes WGU made prior to the student’s withdrawal.

 The amount of FSA funds the student is responsible for returning is calculated by subtracting the amount returned by the University from the total amount of unearned FSA funds to be returned to the programs.
-The student or parent, for a Direct Parent PLUS loan, must return unearned FSA loan funds in accordance with the terms of the loan.
+Students (or parents, for a Direct Parent PLUS loan, must return unearned FSA loan funds in accordance with the terms of the loan.

 Any amount of unearned federal grant funds that a student must return is called an overpayment.
 The amount of an FSA grant overpayment due from a student is limited to the amount in excess of 50% of the total FSA grant disbursed and could have been disbursed.
 Students do not have to repay a grant overpayment if the original amount of the overpayment is $50 or less.
 Students must make arrangements with WGU or the U.S. Department of Education to return the unearned federal grant funds.